louistwiice/py-ecommerce/readme.md

-# Project Name: GraphQL Backend API
+# E-commerce Backend site with GraphQL and Django

 ## Description
 The goal is to have a base project backend In GraphQL.
 The project run on docker